header-banner-honey-jars.jpg

 When Honey is Good & Ready

 Turns out there is more to producing honey, especially in Germany.
-You might know that we Germans (I’m German, just fyi) love our guidelines and rules, so it comes as no surprise that we also have them for honey.
+You might know that we Germans love our guidelines and rules, so it is no surprise that we also have them for honey.

 In Germany, there is a honey directive (HonigV)1 that regulates honey and its content, like how much water is allowed to be present.
-The ‘German Beekeeper Association’ has even stricter regulations, and only by sticking to their regulations can beekeepers label their honey as “real German honey”.
-For example the water content of honey is one of the factors regulated.
+The ‘German Beekeeper Association’ has even stricter regulations, and only by sticking to their rules can beekeepers label their honey as “real German honey”.
+For example, the water content of honey is one of the factors regulated.

 But why is the water content of honey so important?

-The humidity, more often than not, depends on if the honey is ripe or not.
-The ripeness of the honey can be identified in a few different ways, one is the refractometer (explained later).
+The humidity, more often than not, depends on whether the honey is ripe.
+The ripeness of the honey can be identified in a few different ways; one is the refractometer (explained later).

 Other methods include a ‘splash’ test.
-Does the honey splash out of the open combs when compressed and held horizontal?
+Does the honey splash out of the open combs when compressed and held horizontally?
 If yes, then it is not ripe yet.
-Of course, this is not the most accurate test though.
+Of course, this is not the most accurate test, though.
 4

 So, what’s a refractometer?